Do you have an interview coming up? Here are our top tips for success!

 - Dress appropriately – It’s better to be over-dressed than under-dressed.

 - Body language – Be aware of how you are presenting yourself beyond your words.
-Be confident, give a firm handshake, have good posture (but relax!).
+Be confident, give a firm handshake, have good posture and relax!

 - Listen carefully to everything the interviewer says – register the content and phrasing of the questions that they are asking to ensure you’re answering correctly.

-- Close the interview on a positive note – Don’t rush out of the interview room and, without being pushy, express your interest in working for the company.
+- Close the interview on a positive note – Don’t rush out of the interview room and, without being pushy, express your interest in working for the company (if that is the case).
 Ask what the next steps would be and let them know you are happy to provide further information if they need it.

 After the interview…